HostGator vs GoDaddy: is there a clear winner?

 HostGator is a cheaper option than GoDaddy, starting at $2.75/mo for shared hosting plans.
 Meanwhile, the more expensive GoDaddy’s shared hosting packages start at $4.33/mo, although a big discount is available.
 GoDaddy’s shared hosting prices go as high as $19.99/mo for the most expensive plan.
 HostGator's, however, stops at $5.25/mo for its most inclusive plan.

 There are a few similarities between HostGator’s and GoDaddy’s plans.
-Both providers give you a free domain for a year.
+Both providers give you free domain names for a year.
 Although, only HostGator includes free SSL certificates in all its plans.
 The entry plans also start with the 1 website limit with both providers.

 - HostGator (Hatchling – $2.75/mo) – allows connecting 1 website using unlimited SSD storage and bandwidth.
 A free domain, free unlimited email accounts, and free SSL certificates are also included.